attack-monkey/Lean-Functional-Typescript/README.md

 A Note on partial functions...

 Partial Functions occur when a function returns a function that then uses both the outer and inner scope to form a result.
 Technically the returned function is using scope outside of it's direct inputs to calculate a result and could be considered impure.
 However, since there is no way of calling the inner function other than by calling the outer function, everything is considered safe and pure.
+Partial functions are also referred to as curried functions, and are a common part of functional programming in general.

 ```typescript